Bluefield

 1912—1915

-According to the Bluefield Daily Telegraph, Lemon-Kola Bottling Works began in Bluefield in 1912 (“Leaders in Action”, 1934) and was succeeded by the Bluefield Candy Company.
-The company then dissolved in 1915 (“Notice of Dissolution”, 1915).
+The company ended up dissolving soon after in 1915 (“Notice of Dissolution”, 1915) and was succeeded by the Bluefield Candy Company, which also bottled Lemon-Kola.
 Just for kicks, pictured are both of the bottles known to exist so far.
 The left has been through four owners, the right through two.

 Gin-Gera Bottling Co.
 Inc.